 Simulation of physics events in the ATLAS detector and development of data selection and analysis techniques for specific physics channels.
 The LHC has been colliding protons at 13 TeV since 2015 and the group is involved in analysis of channels including multiple W and Z bosons, top quarks and Higgs bosons.
-There will be opportunities to look at some of the very newest data.
+There will be opportunities to look at some of the very newest 2023 data, with collisions now at 13.6TeV.
 Who knows, perhaps we will make a discovery this summer!

-Contact: Peter Krieger, Bob Orr, Pierre Savard, Pekka Sinervo or Richard Teuscher
+Contact: Bob Orr, or Richard Teuscher